 - The Washington Times - Tuesday, February 10, 2026

 Vice President J.D.
-Vance on Tuesday visited a memorial to the estimated 1.5 million Armenians killed by Ottoman Turks in the early 20th century, a solemn stop during his peace-making visit to the region.
+Vance visited a memorial on Tuesday to the estimated 1.5 million Armenians killed by Ottoman Turks in the early 20th century, a solemn stop during his peace-making visit to the region.

 Mr. Vance and second lady Usha Vance walked the grounds of the memorial, known as Tsitsernakaberd, and followed an Armenian honor guard as it placed a ceremonial wreath at the site.